Glob goal

 @depends_on b.txt

-So essentially one glob goal declaration expands to multiple goal declarations based on files present in project that match the glob pattern.
+So essentially, one glob goal declaration expands to multiple goal declarations based on files present in a project that match the glob pattern.
 Shell glob expansion mechanism applies.

 The useful use case here would be to represent a set of test files as a set of goals.
 The example could be found in the project's own build file.